jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 The clean and consistent design makes the main message visually distinct and easier to remember.

-The limited color palette, consistent typography, and organized layout prevent unnecessary distractions and allow the audience to focus on the important information.
+The **brown-and-white color palette**, consistent typography, and organized layout prevent unnecessary distractions and allow the audience to focus on the important information.

 ### Better Organization